motion/orbit/notes/next-nate.md

 Visual Fixes:

 - Lists search+select seems to have regressed, could be new react-window
-- Fix GraphQL Explorer interface small glitches

-Install apps:

-- Test loading multiple different workspaces and apps

 Edit apps from interface:

 - Get editing apps working from UI
 - Test full edit => publish flow with build to production command
 - Needs some visual feedback with banners/messages

-Launch App into own window:

-- Get this working again, test it out with new code

 Workspaces: